Kluber, Indians top Porcello, Red Sox 5-4

 DIFFERENT LEATHER

-Members of both pitching staffs were tossing footballs around in opposite sides of the outfield about 3 1/2 hours before the start, with Boston’s crew laughing and smiling as they ran fly patterns.
+Members of both pitching staffs were tossing footballs around in opposite sides of the outfield about 3 1/2 hours before the start, with Boston’s crew laughing and smiling as it ran fly patterns.

 TRAINER’S ROOM

-Red Sox: Manager Alex Cora said lefty ace Chris Sale (went on DL Saturday, mild left shoulder inflammation) hasn’t thrown yet.
+Red Sox: Cora said lefty ace Chris Sale (went on DL Saturday, mild left shoulder inflammation) hasn’t thrown yet.
 “We’re shooting whenever he’s ready,” Cora said.
-“We’re not going to push him.” .
-C Christian Vazquez (DL, fractured right pinkie) has been catching bullpens and hitting soft toss.
+“We’re not going to push him.” … C Christian Vazquez (DL, fractured right pinkie) has been catching bullpens and hitting soft toss.
 Cora hopes he’ll start taking BP later this week.
-He also was in CF catching pop ups from a machine before BP. .
-3B Rafael Devers (DL, strained left hamstring) did some light running on the field.
+He also was in CF catching pop ups from a machine before BP. … 3B Rafael Devers (DL, strained left hamstring) did some light running on the field.

 UP NEXT